-Accidents/Illness.
+Accidents/illness.
 In case of serious illness or accident, students may be transported by ambulance at their expense to a nearby emergency room for treatment.
 Treatment by a physician and/or hospitalization is at the student's expense.
 The College will notify the person(s) requested by the student.
 If the student is unable to communicate, the College will notify the emergency contact person(s) listed in the student's file.

-Health Services.
+Health services.
 Wallace Community College does not have a health services department; however, health services and educational information regarding health and safety issues are provided to students in a variety of ways.
 Health-related educational issues are handled mainly on an information-sharing basis.
 An overview of health services and safety information is provided to students during pre-orientation sessions.
-Counseling Services on the Wallace Campus and Student Services on the Sparks Campus each maintain health information brochures that may be obtained by students.
+Counseling services on the Wallace Campus and student services on the Sparks Campus each maintain health information brochures that may be obtained by students.
 These offices also maintain a comprehensive list of referral for student use.
-The Student Affairs Division also maintains a comprehensive list of referral services for student use.
+The student affairs division also maintains a comprehensive list of referral services for student use.
 Additionally, the College staff encourages students to participate in health-related activities scheduled at any College location and/or surrounding community.
 These activities include blood drives, health-related workshops, and health fairs.

-Lost and Found.
+Lost and found.
 Inquiries pertaining to lost and found items should be made at the switchboard/reception desk in Grimsley Hall on the Wallace Campus or the Administration Building on the Sparks Campus.
-Students attending the Fort Rucker Center should contact the Director or Administrative Assistant, and students and individuals receiving services at the Center for Economic and Workforce Development should contact the Administrative Assistant to inquire about lost and found items.
+Students attending the Fort Rucker Center should contact the director or administrative assistant, and students and individuals receiving services at the Center for Economic and Workforce Development should contact the administrative assistant to inquire about lost and found items.

-Parking Regulations.
+Parking regulations.
 All motor vehicles used by faculty and staff members or students must display current parking decals, available at each instructional location.

-Public Relations and Marketing.
+Public relations and marketing.
 Wallace Community College designs, develops, and implements activities, events, and initiatives that increase awareness of the College's mission, history, and contributions to the region.
 The WCC philosophy is that all members of the College community are public relations ambassadors.
-The Director of Public Relations and Marketing serves as media contact for the College.
-Public relations and marketing activities include, but are not limited to, distributing press releases and news stories concerning College activities, developing and distributing publications reflecting the College mission and programs, participating in community organizations, planning and implementing community college awareness activities, and designing and implementing marketing campaigns for print and electronic media.
+The director of public relations and marketing serves as media contact for the College.
+Public relations and marketing activities include, but are not limited to, distributing press releases and news stories concerning College mission and programs, participating in community organizations, planning and implementing community college awareness activities, and designing and implementing marketing campaigns for print and electronic media.
 For more information about public relations and marketing at the College, call (334) 556-2244.

-Student Membership on College Committees.
+Student membership on college committees.
 Wallace Community College is committed to planning and implementing activities and experiences conducive to facilitating student achievement of personal and professional goals.
 Pursuant to that end, students serve, when appropriate, as voting members of College standing committees and have all rights and responsibilities associated with committee membership.

-ATM Machine.
+ATM machine.
 An ATM machine is located in Cunningham Hall on the Wallace Campus.

-Telephones and Messages.
+Telephones and messages.
 Faculty and staff telephones are available for student use only in case of an emergency.
-Students requiring telephone devices for the deaf (TDDs) are asked to contact the ADA Coordinator at the respective College location.
-The TDD Relay number for the College is 1-800-548-2546.
+Students requiring telephone devices for the deaf (TDD) are asked to contact the ADA coordinator at the respective College location.
+The TDD relay number for the College is 1-800-548-2546.

-Visitor Policy.
+Visitor policy.
 Wallace Community College welcomes visitors at any of its campuses or sites.
 Visitors should report to the administrative offices at the campus or site visited rather than proceeding to instructional areas.
 Visitors are expected to abide by College regulations.
 CHILDREN MUST BE UNDER THE SUPERVISION OF THEIR PARENTS AND ARE NOT TO ATTEND CLASSES.